enel-gdh-educational/katacoda-scenarios/docker/part3/step2c.md

 ### Connect multiple containers
-In this section you can test and check all the features and advantages of Docker Network when you need to connect multiple containers
+In this section you can test and check all the features and advantages of Docker Network when you need to connect multiple containers.

 First check that the model container `dockerchurn-container` is running inside the `course_net`.
-Check that container is running:
+Check that container up and running:

 `docker ps | grep dockerchurn-container`{{execute}}